Omar9832/PlanetaryX/README.md

-🚀 Space Explorer App
+# 🚀 Space Explorer App

-This is a React Native (Expo) space exploration application where users can:
+This is a **React Native (Expo)** space exploration application where users can:

-View different planets in the solar system
+- View different planets in the solar system
-Learn detailed information about each planet
+- Learn detailed information about each planet
-Access subscription-based features for enhanced content and functionality
+- Access subscription-based features for enhanced content and functionality

-The app is built using Expo (React Native) and follows a modern mobile-first design approach.
+The app is built using **Expo (React Native)** and follows a modern mobile-first design approach.

+---

-📱 Getting Started
+## 📱 Getting Started

 Install dependencies:

+bash
 npm install

 Start the development server: